How writers can craft a content distribution strategy for the Web

 • Monetizing your writing

-This can be an overwhelming decision to make.
+Choosing your distribution channels can be an overwhelming decision to make.
 There are far more content creation tools, syndication sites, distribution platforms, and repositories than one can possibly evaluate in the course of a lifetime.
 Add in a healthy dose of technical anxiety and you have a perfect recipe for tanking the whole undertaking.
 Don’t allow the anxiety to pull you under.
-Remember, you're not making a life-long commitment.
+Remember, you're not making a lifelong commitment.
 It's okay to change your digital home later on should it no longer meet your needs.
 Here are some things to consider:

 • Create a branded website: This is a great choice if you want to build a brand.
 But the maintenance will fall squarely in your court, making it impractical for those who aren’t comfortable with technology.
 However, you would have full creative authority and you wouldn’t need to adhere to anyone’s standards but your own.